Which groceries were most popular in your city? Report finds top-trending foods of 2021 - NewsBreak

 On a more local level, Instacart’s data determined the hottest purchases in each of over 14,000 U.S. cities, at least relative to the rest of the country.
 For example, Chicagoans purchased more Thai sweet basil and Sauvignon Blanc compared to other metro regions, while Bostonians bought more canned chickpeas and pesto, among other foods.

 In other surprising news, the results from a separate Instacart survey (conducted online by the Harris Poll) seems to indicate that nearly half of the population (44%) have tried out a viral recipe idea after seeing it on TikTok or other social media platforms.
-Namely, we’ve been attempting to make baked feta pasta , salmon rice bowls or “nature’s cereal,” at least according to the ingredients we’ve been purchasing on Instacart.Why grocery prices are skyrocketing
+Namely, we’ve been attempting to make baked feta pasta , salmon rice bowls or “nature’s cereal,” at least according to the ingredients we’ve been purchasing on Instacart.‘Goth home’ listing draws gasps, jokes on social media

 Laurentia Romaniuk, Instacart’s trend expert, believes this fad is here to stay in 2022.